Let's Talk About The Backstory II.

 The location of your environment (even in a fictional or futuristic world) will determine how it looks, feels, and functions.

 In a cyberpunk megacity like Night City (Cyberpunk 2077), the choice of geography determines a lot of things.
-You'll need to research the foliage (type and density), terrains, materials used - these are likely to be influenced by the environment's past and possible climate changes and their consequences.
+You'll need to make tons of research about the potential foliage (type and density), terrains, materials used - as these are likely to be influenced by the environment's past and possible climate changes and their consequences.

 Final Thoughts